 Established with a grant from the Emil Buehler Trust, the Museum’s library opened in November 1992, and is the repository of the archival collections of the National Naval Aviation Museum.
 The Emil Buehler Naval Aviation Library’s holdings primarily focus on the development of U.S. Naval Aviation from 1911–present, though there are manuscript collections that cover non-aviation related naval activities.
-Specifically, the categories of collections include manuscripts, books and technical manuals, photographs, oral recollections, and subject vertical files.
+Specifically, the categories of records include manuscripts, books and technical manuals, photographs, oral recollections and subject vertical files.

 National Naval Aviation Museum

 Hours of Operation: Monday through Friday, 9 a.m. to 4 p.m.